Melania Trump Allegedly ‘Slut-Shamed’ By Reporter, Model Defends First Lady

-Melania Trump was allegedly “slut-shamed” by a New York Times reporter and a Sports Illustrated model is coming to the first lady’s defense.
+Melania Trump was allegedly “slut-shamed” by a New York Times reporter, and a Sports Illustrated model is coming to the first lady’s defense.

 Daily Caller reports that 25-year-old SI model, Emily Ratajkowski, claims a journalist from the news source called Melania Trump a “hooker.”